 Color dark blue on top, brown-blue laterally, silvery white underbelly; upper jaw elongated in form of spear; first dorsal greatly enlarged in the form of a sail, with many black spots, its front squared off, highest at its midpoint; pelvic fins very narrow, reaching almost to the anus; body covered with embedded scales, blunt at end; lateral line curved above pectoral, then straight to base of tail.

-The most common fishing methods is trolling.
-The three categories is artificial lures, live baits such as school size Dolphin or Bonita, and rigged natural baits like Mullet, Mackerel, Bonita or pelagic baitfish.
+The most common fishing methods are trolling.
+The three categories are artificial lures, live baits such as school size Dolphin or Bonita, and rigged natural baits like Mullet, Mackerel, Bonita or pelagic baitfish.

 Blues are voracious and not very selective eaters.
-They will consume most any baitfish presented to them but their preferences are mackerel, squid, dolphin, and tuna.
+They will consume almost any baitfish presented to them, but their preferences are mackerel, squid, dolphin, and tuna.

 Bright greenish blue above, yellow on sides, with capability of flashing purple, chartreuse, and a wide range of other colors; body tapers sharply from head to tail; irregular blue or golden blotches scattered over sides; anterior profile of head on adult males is nearly vertical; head of females more sloping; the single dark dorsal fin extends from just behind the head to the tail; anal fin margin concave and extending from anus to tail.

 The body of the yellowfin tuna tapers at both ends (cigar-shaped), and the head is conical.
 The color is dark brownish blue to dark yellow on the back becoming gray or whitish below.
 Identifying tunas can be difficult, especially when yellowfin and bigeye tuna are involved.
 In most cases, the length of the pectoral fins can distinguish each species.